 I hope that helps.
-Probiotics are part of any wellbeing programme I recommend.
+Probiotics are often part of any wellbeing programme I recommend.
 They are crucial for your digestion, absorption and immune system, to name just a few of their benefits.
 Remember to read the Bowel Flora factsheet for more in-depth info.

 Read the Gut Tests Overview here and see all the various gut tests, prices and sample reports.